AhmerW/Batcog/README.md

 # Backend Project Templates
-    - Contains templates for several different backend frameworks.
+    - Ready to  use  project templates for backend development.
+Frameworks: FastAPI, Flutter

 # Pattern
     - Uses the DDD Repository Pattern where possible